How do I add a business?

 You can select this check box for only one business at a time.
 The first time you add a business to Quicken, Quicken automatically selects this check box, but you can clear the check box.

 If you are upgrading from a previous version of Quicken where you used classes to show which business a transaction belonged to, and you want to view your historical spending in the Business tab, selecting this check box can help you save the time and effort it takes to edit your historical transactions to include the new business tags.
 If you select this check box for the existing business with the most transactions, then you only need to edit the business transactions for the remaining businesses so that they include the tags that Quicken needs to separate your historical transactions by business.

 - In the Business Documents tab, add the documents pertaining to this business establishment.
-These could be your operating agreements, partnership agreements, Tax related documents etc. Click on Attach to upload a scanned copy of your document.
+These could be your operating agreements, partnership agreements, tax-related documents etc. Click Attach to upload a scanned copy of your document.
 You can enter Notes that can be used to identify the document

 - Click OK.